py5_tools.live_coding.snapshot()

 See the documentation for py5_tools.live_coding.screenshot() and py5_tools.live_coding.copy_code() for more information about each feature.

 If the snapshot_name parameter contains date format codes, the string will be formatted with the current timestamp.
 If snapshot_name is omitted, it will default to your filename stem followed by "_%Y%m%d_%H%M%S".
-If you are using this function through a Jupyter Notebook, there is no useable filename so it will default to "snapshot_%Y%m%d_%H%M%S".
+If you are using this function through a Jupyter Notebook, there is no usable filename so it will default to "snapshot_%Y%m%d_%H%M%S".
 Although if you are using this function through a Jupyter Notebook, it will decline to create a backup copy of the code so you are better off using py5_tools.live_coding.screenshot() instead.

 A suggested use case for this is to put the function calls in your code but leave them commented out.
 When you have working code that you want to create a backup and a screenshot for but don’t want to pause your workflow to do both manually, simply uncomment the code and save the file.
 A backup and a screenshot will then be created for you in the archive subdirectory.

-This function will do nothing when not running through py5’s live coding feature.
+This function will do nothing when not running through py5’s Live Coding feature.

 Look at the online “Live Coding” documentation to learn more.